antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 * Under the graph, a menu allows the user to adapt settings.
-Colors are not set by default, to color the graph with a biologically meaningful annotation, find the **ColorMode** dropdown and select *Color by Track*.
+Colors of the graph points are not set by default.
+To color the graph with a biologically meaningful annotation, find the **ColorMode** dropdown and select *Color by Track*.
 Now set the **Track for Color** dropdown to use the *itcc_model* track, and click **Next** to show the changes.

 * The t-SNE algorithm has a parameter called **perplexity**, which determines how much attraction points on a map have towards each other.
 Set the perplexity value to *5* and click **next** again.